retifrav/scraps/ffmpeg/index.md

 $ ffmpeg -i ./Mina-Von-D-Playing-With-Fire.mp4 -vf scale=-1:2048 -c:v hevc_nvenc -b:v 25M -c:a copy ./Mina-Von-D-Playing-With-Fire-x265-4k-25m.mp4
 ```

+In my case encoding/downscaling went faster, although the resulting file size was somewhat bigger, but most importantly it was still freezing on playing, so not on my calculator.

 ##### Wrong pixel format

 If conversion/downscaling fails with: